Implementing routing

 That's all there is to it.
 Repeat these steps for all other routes you would like to add.

-Note: most SPA frameworks require you to build a routing configuration.
-In JitBlox, you don't need to do this!
-All routing code (e.g. routing tables) is generated automatically based on conventions.
+Most web frameworks require developers to build a separate routing configuration.
+In JitBlox, this is not needed!
+All the underlying routing code (e.g. routing tables) is already taken care of.